Technology · Knowledge & Insight

 Frequently asked questions

-How do you automate knowledge management in saas with AI?+
+How do you automate knowledge management in SaaS with AI?+

-We map the existing knowledge management workflow inside saas, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
+We map the existing knowledge management workflow inside SaaS, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your CRM, product analytics, support platforms, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure search success, time saved, knowledge freshness, and repeated question reduction, and improve it weekly.

-Three phases, billed separately.
-Discovery sprint: $6k (2-week sprint).
-Build engagement: $22k–$30k (7-10 weeks).
-Run retainer: $3k–$5k / mo (optional, hourly bank also available). ~$34k–$60k typical year 1 (60% take the run option for ~6 months).
+~$34k–$60k typical year 1 (60% take the run option for ~6 months).
+The structure: $6k Discovery (2-week sprint) → $22k–$30k Build (7-10 weeks) → optional $3k–$5k / mo Run.
 Source curation, retrieval architecture, evaluation harness, and decision dashboards.

-What is the best AI agent for knowledge management in saas?+
+What is the best AI agent for knowledge management in SaaS?+

-How long does it take to deploy AI knowledge management for saas?+
+How long does it take to deploy AI knowledge management for SaaS?+

-A thin-slice deployment in 2-week sprint after Discovery, with real saas data and real reviewers.
+A thin-slice deployment in 2-week sprint after Discovery, with real SaaS data and real reviewers.
 The full Build phase runs 7-10 weeks.
-By day 90, search success, time saved, knowledge freshness, and repeated question reduction is instrumented, the team has a baseline, and leadership has the data needed to decide on expansion into adjacent saas workflows.
+By day 90, search success, time saved, knowledge freshness, and repeated question reduction is instrumented, the team has a baseline, and leadership has the data needed to decide on expansion into adjacent SaaS workflows.

 What do we own, and what do you own?+